freeletics/khonshu/docs/codegen/get-started.md

 ## Generated component

 All annotations have a `scope` and a `parentScope` parameter.
-These will be used in Anvil's `@ContributesSubcomponent` annotation on the generated subcomponent, i.e.
+These will be used in Metros's `@ContributesGraphExtension` and `@ContributesGraphExtension.Factory` annotations on the generated code.
-`@ContributesSubcomponent(route = ExampleRoute::class, parentScope = AppScope::class)`.

-Since the generated subcomponent is using `@ContributesSubcomponent`, it is possible to use `@ContributesTo`, `@ContributesBinding` and so on with that same scope to contribute objects into it.
+Since the generated subcomponent is using `@ContributesGraphExtension`, it is possible to use `@ContributesTo`, `@ContributesBinding` and so on with that same scope to contribute objects into it.

-`scope` is also used for Dagger scopes.
-The generated component is annotated with the `@SingleIn` annotation that ships with Anvil and uses the `scope` value as a parameter.
-To scope a class just add `@SingleIn(ExampleScope::class)` to it.
-Any object using this scope will automatically survive configuration changes and will not be recreated together with the UI.
-In fact any scoped object that is created in generated component will do so together with component itself.
+`scope` is also used in the `@SingleIn` annotation on the generated Metro graph Any object using this scope will automatically survive configuration changes and will not be recreated together with the UI.

 A factory for the generated subcomponent is automatically generated and contributed to the component that uses `parentScope` as its own scope.
 This component will be looked up internally